 It is made from 3D Air Mesh with perforated EVA shoulder straps.
 The harness construction allows for a comfortable fit that is snug yet breathable.
 The three-point attachment design offers additional stability to the comfort and fit of the Agile 2.

-Even though it is designed for shorter durations, the Salomon Agile 2 still has ample storage.
+Even though it is designed for shorter durations, the Salomon Agile 2 still has lots of storage.
 There are two elastic pockets on the front that are designed to hold your water bottles.
 The back of the vest features a kangaroo pocket for any additional storage needs.

 - Available in a variety of colors